 Reykjavík Energy is working on test projects in 2021-2024 finding optimal solutions for lowering peak load for the electricity distribution system either with technical solutions or by changing the charging habits of EV owners.

 Reykjavík offers various options to enhance public participation in deliberative democracy and democratic decision making.
-Projects such as Better Reykjavík and My District connect the municipality to citizens who are empowered to participate in policy development and decision making.
+Projects such as Better Reykjavík, My District and Climathon (Climate-KIC initiative) connect the municipality to residents who are empowered to participate in policy development to co-create a more sustainable future.

 ICT

-Reykjavik is a small and highly integrated society with consumers who are quick to adapt to new technologies.
+City of Reykjavík is a small and highly integrated society with consumers who are quick to adapt to new technologies; and is going through a citywide digital transformation process.
 Iceland has a world-class IT infrastructure and possesses the world’s highest IDI performance according to the ICT Development Index.

 Governance